Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Introduction

 \section{Introduction}

-Quality of life (QOL) and patient-reported outcomes (PROs), typically measured longitudinally, are key endpoints in clinical analysis and are increasingly regarded as essential even in settings with high mortality \cite{thomassen_role_2024}.
-In such contexts, however, a non-negligible proportion of patients may die before the end of follow-up, rendering the longitudinal outcome ill-defined.
-In randomized controlled trials (RCTs), this feature complicates the formulation of a scientifically meaningful causal estimand for assessing treatment effects on such outcomes.
+Scores or biomarkers, typically measured longitudinally, are key outcomes in clinical analysis and are increasingly regarded as essential even in settings with high mortality \cite{thomassen_role_2024}.
+In randomized controlled trials (RCTs) with longitudinal outcomes, death before the end of follow-up poses a fundamental challenge: after death, the outcome is no longer a real-valued measurement \cite{frangakis_principal_2002}.
+This complicates the definition and interpretation of causal estimands, particularly when treatment may affect both survival and longitudinal outcomes.

-Some causal estimands have been proposed to address this issue, e.g., \cite{frangakis_principal_2002, xiangetalSurvivalincorporatedMedianVs2023, dong_win_2023}, but their use in practice remains limited, partly owing to the absence of a framework for comparing and interpreting them.
-In parallel, a range of estimators has been developed to tackle this problem, notably based on landmarking \cite{anderson_analysis_1983} and joint modeling approaches \cite{rizopoulos_joint_2012}.
-However, despite the central role of estimands emphasized in the ICH E9 addendum \cite{european_medicines_agency_ema_e9_2020} and in recent work advocating a shift in focus away from modeling alone \cite{carlinmoreno-betancurUsesAbusesRegression2024}, these methods are typically not accompanied by an explicit formulation of the causal estimand they estimate.
-Consistently with this, a recent review of methods for handling death in RCTs summarized several analytical strategies, yet without framing them in terms of causal estimands \cite{thomassen_role_2024}.
+Some causal estimands have been proposed to address this issue.
+The survivor average causal effect enables focusing on the treatment effect for patients that would have survived in both arms \cite{frangakis_principal_2002}.
+The Wilcoxon-Mann-Whitney estimand combines survival with the longitudinal outcome to get an overview of the treatment effect on the whole population \cite{fay_causal_2018}.
+Yet, their use in practice remains limited \cite{thomassen_role_2024}.
+In parallel, estimators have been developed to tackle this problem, notably based on landmarking \cite{anderson_analysis_1983} and joint modeling approaches \cite{rizopoulos_joint_2012}.
+However, these methods are typically not accompanied by an explicit formulation of the causal estimand they estimate.
+This contrasts with the recommendations of the European Medicines Agency, which emphasized the central role of estimands in the ICH E9 addendum \cite{european_medicines_agency_ema_e9_2020} and recent scientific work advocating a shift in focus away from modeling alone \cite{carlinmoreno-betancurUsesAbusesRegression2024}.
+Consistent with this, a recent review of methods for handling death in RCTs summarized several analytical strategies, yet without analysing them in terms of potential outcomes \cite{thomassen_role_2024}.

-In this context, our contribution is twofold.
-First, we propose a general causal framework to formalize the challenges arising from truncation due to death when defining causal estimands for longitudinal outcomes.
-Within this framework, we review several existing estimands and assess their interpretability.
-Second, for each selected estimand, we make explicit the assumptions required for the estimation of an unbiased estimate, and develop Bayesian estimators to investigate their statistical behavior.
-After validating these methods through simulation, we illustrate their application using data from a randomized controlled trial in Amyotrophic Lateral Sclerosis (ALS), a disease for which the U.S. Food and Drug Administration (FDA) requires trials to assess treatment effects on both overall survival and longitudinal outcome capturing functional abilities \cite{FDA_adjusting_2023}.